decentralized-identity/did-registration/spec/spec.md

 The [`didState` output field](#didstate) MAY contain additional properties that are relevant to this action.

-TODO: new VM must then be included in either "secret" or "didDocument" in next request.
+TODO: Generated VM must then be included in either "secret" or "didDocument" in next request.

 Example: